f5devcentral/f5-agility-labs-waf/docs/waf341/module2/lab1/lab1.rst

 #.
 In the BIG-IP WebUI navigate to **Security -> Application Security -> Headers -> Methods**.

 #.
 Policy wide Method permissions are configured here.
-If your application requires a method beyond the default three, they can be added by clicking the **Create** button.
+If your application requires a method beyond the default three,
+   it can be added by clicking the **Create** button.

     |lab2.1-1|